 In HTML, there’s a specific

-list of these self-closing tags (the spec calls them “void”
+list of these self-closing tags (the specification calls them “void”

 tags):A lot of these